weikunhan/leetcode-summary-c-plus-plus/basic_data_structures/README.md

 ## Linked List

+Linked List is harder to understand for people who just starting programming.
+You should know when should use Array or Linked List.
 This type of problem includes: 1)delete elements in the linked list, 2)insert elements in the linked list.
 3)merge elements from two linked lists 4)rotate elements in a linked list, 5)copy special linked list

 | *#* | *Link* |*Solution* |
 | ---- | --------------------------------- | --------------------------------- |